teracyhq/blog/source/_posts/2017-05-09-how-to-set-up-ci-cd-system-for-next.js-with-docker-on-gitlab-ci-travis-ci-heroku-and-kubernetes.markdown

 Setting up a CI/CD (continuous integration/continuous delivery) system for Docker applications to be deployed on staging and production environment with scalability and high availability is not hard.
-It took a while to get it done properly, and today I will how you how to set up that system properly with a Next.js application as an example.
+It took a while to get it done properly, and today I will show you how to set up that system properly with a Next.js application as an example.
 You can apply the same process for all other kinds of Docker applications.
 So let's get started.